ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-DeepCache-Fix**](https://github.com/SoftMeng/ComfyUI-DeepCache-Fix): Accelerate ComfyUI Nodes for Faster Image Generation, Ensuring Consistency Pre and Post-Acceleration, Ideal for Bulk Image Production.
 - [**ComfyUI_aspect_ratios**](https://github.com/massao000/ComfyUI_aspect_ratios): Aspect ratio selector for ComfyUI based on [a/sd-webui-ar](https://github.com/alemelis/sd-webui-ar?tab=readme-ov-file).
 - [**ComfyUI-TextOnSegs**](https://github.com/nkchocoai/ComfyUI-TextOnSegs): Add a node for drawing text with CR Draw Text of ComfyUI_Comfyroll_CustomNodes to the area of SEGS detected by Ultralytics Detector of ComfyUI-Impact-Pack.
-- [**Ranbooru for ComfyUI**](https://github.com/Inzaniak/comfyui-ranbooru): Ranbooru is an extension for the comfyUI.
-The purpose of this extension is to add a node that gets a random set of tags from boorus pictures.
-This is mostly being used to help me test my checkpoints on a large variety of
 - [**Amazon Bedrock nodes for ComfyUI**](https://github.com/aws-samples/comfyui-llm-node-for-amazon-bedrock): Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies.
 This repo is the ComfyUI nodes for Bedrock service.
 You could invoke the foundation model in your ComfyUI pipeline.
 - [**hd-nodes-comfyui**](https://github.com/xiaoxiaodesha/hd_node): Nodes:Combine HDMasks, Cover HDMasks, HD FaceIndex, HD SmoothEdge, HD GetMaskArea, HD Image Levels, HD Ultimate SD Upscale
 - [**ComfyUI_pixtral_vision**](https://github.com/ShmuelRonen/ComfyUI_pixtral_vision): The ComfyUI_pixtral_vision is a powerful ComfyUI node designed to integrate seamlessly with the Mistral Pixtral API.
 It facilitates the analysis of images through deep learning models, interpreting and describing the visual content.
 Users can input an image directly and provide prompts for context, utilizing an API key for authentication.